apache/arrow/docs/source/java/ipc.rst

 ===========================
 Arrow defines two types of binary formats for serializing record batches:

-* **Streaming format**: for sending an arbitrary length sequence of record batches.
+* **Streaming format**: for sending an arbitrary number of record batches.
 The format must be processed from start to end, and does not support random access

 * **File or Random Access format**: for serializing a fixed number of record batches.
-Supports random access, and thus is very useful when used with memory maps
+It supports random access, and thus is very useful when used with memory maps

 Writing and Reading Streaming Format